Dalvany/dalvany-image-panel/README.md

 - Position : select the position of the overlay.
 - Width : allow to select the width of the overlay (in pixel or percent of the image size).
 - Height : allow to select the height of the overlay (in pixel or percent of the image size).
-- Binding : allow to choose the color for each values.
+- Binding : allow to choose the color for each value.
 Allow also to choose color for unmapped values.

+Note : when leave an input field, values are sorted and empty input are removed so beware that when choosing the color bindings are not reordered.

 ## Underline options